 Mr. Morgan's Study

 J.P.
-Morgan used this room as his personal study and it is here where a pivotal points of American financial history were discussed and debated.
+Morgan used this room as his personal study and it is here where pivotal points of American financial history were discussed and debated.
 When the Panic of 1907 broke out, Morgan was in Virginia, but attached his private car to a steam engine and returned to New York overnight.
-For the next few weeks he worked with advisors in the library and study and worked out the rescue and demise of several institutions.
+For the next few weeks, he worked with advisors in the library and study and worked out the rescue and demise of several institutions.
 Later his role in the crisis was criticized and he became the face of the miserly banker whom Frank Capra may have used as the model for the character of Mr. Potter in the classic film,"It's a Wonderful Life."

 Inside the study is Mr. Morgan's vault which is open to the public.
 Lesser known is that the bookcase immediately to the right of the vault is false.
 Look for the seam and hinge that reveals the place where the hollow case swings open.

 A grand two-tiered library displays thousands of books.
 Look on either side of the main entrances for light leaking underneath the walnut bookcases.
-Each is actually a door which lead to concealed staircases behind the books.
+Each is actually a door which leads to concealed staircases behind the books.
 Often during parties, Morgan liked to seem to appear out of nowhere after descended from behind the stacks.

 The library's ceiling contains zodiacal signs that are arranged in a way that was personally meaningful to Morgan.
 The two signs immediately above the entrance are Aries and Gemini which correspond to his birthdate and second marriage.
 These would be considered his two lucky stars.
-Directly across from these Gemini is Aquarius, the sign under which is first wife and true love of his life had died.
+Directly across from these Gemini is Aquarius, the sign under which his first wife and true love of his life had died.
 Across from his Aries is Libra, the sign which he was assigned when he joined the very secret Zodiac Club.